pallets/quart/docs/broadcast_tutorial.rst

 Quart by default will timeout long responses to protect against possible denial of service attacks, see :ref:`dos_mitigations`.
 For this example this timeout incorrectly closes the SSE stream, and so it should be disabled.
-This can be done gloablly, however that could make other routes DOS vulnerable, therefore the recommendation is to set the timeout attribute on the specific response to ``None``,
+This can be done globally, however that could make other routes DOS vulnerable, therefore the recommendation is to set the timeout attribute on the specific response to ``None``,